 About a month ago, I wrote about every single product I use on a daily, weekly, and monthly basis—depending on whether I am breaking out, going out, or suffering from beard burn.
 To be frank, it added up to quite the haul (which, I understand, can be both expensive and time-consuming).
 The overwhelming response when it was published was with regard to paring it back: If you had to choose, readers and friends asked, which products would you consider most important?

 For me, a person who admits to being fairly high maintenance and meticulous in the skincare department, answering such a question was a tall order.
 So, I turned the decision over to the pros.
 I reached out to a few of my favorite and most trusted dermatologists to whittle my collection of skincare favorites down to the bare minimum.
-They turned up with just four important formulas to keep, which, in turn, gave me an anxiety attack.
+They turned up with just six important formulas to keep, which, in turn, gave me an anxiety attack.
 But given the chance to breathe, reboot, and attempt a more minimalistic lifestyle, I'm willing to oblige.
-Or, I'll keep my skincare routine as opulent as it always has been and remember these four products for my next round of friend-to-friend recommendations.
+Or, I'll keep my skincare routine as opulent as it always has been and remember these six products for my next round of friend-to-friend recommendations.
 Either one.

-"This is my absolute go-to, can't-live-without product," reveals Marnie Nussbaum, an NY-based dermatologist.
+"This is my absolute go-to, can't-live-without product," reveals Marnie Nussbaum, a NY-based dermatologist.
 "It combats the anti-aging process by fighting free radical damage, minimizing fine lines and wrinkles, and it brightens your complexion effortlessly."
 Adds Joshua Zeichner, MD, "Antioxidants are like fire extinguishers that put out inflammation.
 They can promote healthy collagen production and brighten unwanted pigmentation.
 Make sure to layer it on every morning under your sunscreen."

 I couldn't agree more.
 While SkinCeuticals' C E Ferulic doesn't exactly smell pleasant, the results make it so I would use it as perfume every day for the rest of my life if I had to.
-It instantly brightens, evens, and erases any lingering breakout marks or scarring.
+In my experience, it instantly brightens, evens, and erases any lingering breakout marks or scarring.
 I apply a few drops in the morning and notice a difference both instantly and over time.
 The price is steep, but there's no other formula I would recommend as vehemently (with the exception of Biologique Recherche Lotion P50 1970, which is coming up next).

 "I love Biologique Recherche Lotion P50 as a toner," says Nussbaum, "because not only does it gently exfoliate with lactic acid, citric acid, and salicylic acid, but it nourishes the skin with various vitamins and botanicals."